bytarikesen81/NumericalCalculator/README.md

 # NumericalCalculator
-Calculator finds the results of most of the operations performed by numerical methods
+A Calculator finds the results of most of the operations performed by numerical methods

 OPERATIONS THE PROGRAM CAN PERFORM: